supercharge/docs/directory-structure.md

 ### The “resources” Directory
 This directory contains the web views and raw asset files.
 Put all your JavaScript or CSS files in the `resources` directory if you create a build pipeline.
 Reference the final build output to the `public`folder, because Supercharge serves assets in your web views from there.

-### The “bootstrap” Directory
-This directory contains all files related to Supercharge’s application lifecycle.
-It contains the `lifecycle.js` file that allows you to intercept the application start and stop procedures.

 ### The “storage” Directory